 top of page

-WHEN I WAS RED CLAY_front cover.jpg
+WHEN I WAS RED CLAY.jpg

-WHEN I WAS RED CLAY:
+WHEN I WAS RED CLAY

-A Journey of Identity, Healing, and Wonder
+A Journey of Identity, Healing,

 This intimate record lays bare one person’s experience growing up in a rural Mormon community and struggling to reconcile his sexual orientation with the religious doctrine of his childhood.
 Finding solace and connection in wild places, Jonathan T. Bailey lived two lives—one of trauma, the other of wonder.
 In When I Was Red Clay, he navigates self–discovery, grief, and the loss of faith with unflinching honesty and biting humor.

-September 2022| Nonfiction | 978-1-948814-63-8| 200 pp | $16.95
+September 2022 | Nonfiction | 978-1-948814-63-8 | 200 pp | $16.95

 PRAISE FOR WHEN I WAS RED CLAY